rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-When you start your application and watch a repository, the "Watch" and "Unwatch" label of the button should change immediately after clicking it.
-That's because the optimistic response arrives synchronously whereas the real response is pending and resolves at a later point in time.
-The request is asynchronous after all.
-Since the `__typename ` meta field comes with every Apollo request, you need to include those as well.
+When you start your application and watch a repository, the "Watch" and "Unwatch" label of the button changes immediately after clicking it.
+This is because the optimistic response arrives synchronously, while the real response is pending and resolves later.
+Since the `__typename ` meta field comes with every Apollo request, include those as well.

-There is another great side benefit of the optimistic response.
-Have you noticed that the count of watchers updates optimistic too?
-That's because the function that is used in the `update` prop is called twice now.
-The first time with the optimistic response and the second time with the actual response from GitHub's GraphQL API.
-That's why it makes sense to capture the identical information in the optimistic response which you would expect as mutation result in the function that is passed to the `update` prop of the Mutation component.
-For instance, if you wouldn't pass the `id` property in the `optimisticResponse` object, the function passed to the `update` prop would throw an error, because it couldn't retrieve the repository from the cache without an identifier.
+An addtional benefit of the optimistic response is that it makes the count of watchers updates optimistic, too.
+The function used in the `update` prop is called twice now, the first time with the optimistic response, and the second with a response from GitHub's GraphQL API.
+It makes sense to capture identical information in the optimistic response expected as a mutation result in the function passed to the `update` prop of the Mutation component.
+For instance, if you don't pass the `id` property in the `optimisticResponse` object, the function passed to the `update` prop throws an error, because it can't retrieve the repository from the cache without an identifier.

-At this point in time, it becomes debatable whether the everything in the Mutation component becomes too verbose.
-Using the Render Props pattern co-locates the data-layer even more to the view-layer than Higher-Order Components.
-One could say it doesn't co-locate the data-layer but inserts it into the view-layer.
-When all these optimizations, such as the `update` and `optimisticResponse` props, are put into the Render Prop Component, it becomes often too verbose.
-You have to find your own strategy as individual or team to keep things concise for these circumstances.
-Personally I see four different ways to solve this issue:
+At this point, it becomes debatable whether or not the Mutation component becomes too verbose.
+Using the Render Props pattern co-locates the data layer even more to the view-layer than Higher-Order Components.
+One could argue it doesn't co-locate the data-layer, but inserts it into the view-layer.
+When optimizations like the `update` and `optimisticResponse` props are put into the Render Prop Component, it can become to verbose for a scaling application.
+I advise using techniqes you've learned as well as your own strategies to keep your source concise.
+I see four different ways to solve this issue:

-* (1) keeping everything in the Mutation component inlined (e.g. `optimisticResponse`)
+* Keep the Mutation component inlined (e.g. `optimisticResponse`)
-* (2) extracting everything as variables (e.g. `update`)
+* Extracting everything as variables (e.g. `update`)
-* (3) doing a combination of (2) and (3) whereas only the most verbose parts are extracted
+* Perform a combination of 1 and 2 whereas only the most verbose parts are extracted
-* (4) using Higher-Order Components instead of Render Props to co-locate data-layer rather than inserting it in the view-layer
+* Use Higher-Order Components instead of Render Props to co-locate data-layer, instead of inserting it in the view-layer

-While the first three ways are about **inserting** your data-layer into the view-layer, the latter way is about **co-locating** it.
-Each way comes with it drawbacks.
-For instance, following the second way you will find yourself declaring functions rather than objects or higher-order functions rather than functions, because you may need to pass arguments to them.
-When following the fourth way, you may have to deal with the same question again to keep your HOCs concise.
-There you could use the former three ways too, but this time in a HOC rather than a Render Prop.
+The first three are about **inserting** a data-layer into the view-layer, while the last is about **co-locating** it.
+Each comes with drawbacks.
+Following the second way, you might yourself declaring functions instead of objects, or higher-order functions instead of functions because you need to pass arguments to them.
+With the fourth, you could encounter the same challenge in keeping HOCs concise.
+There, you could use the other three ways too, but this time in a HOC rather than a Render Prop.

 ### Exercises:

-* throttle your internet connection (often browsers offers such functionality) and experience how the `optimisticResponse` takes the `update` function into account even though the request is slow
+* Throttle your internet connection (often browsers offers such functionality) and experience how the `optimisticResponse` takes the `update` function into account even though the request is slow
-* try different ways of co-locating or inserting your data-layer with render props and higher-order components
+* Try different ways of co-locating or inserting your data-layer with render props and higher-order components
-* implement the optimistic UIs for the star and unstar mutations
+* Implement the optimistic UIs for the star and unstar mutations
-* read more about {{% a_blank "Apollo Optimistic UI in React with GraphQL" "https://www.apollographql.com/docs/react/features/optimistic-ui.html" %}}
+* Read more about {{% a_blank "Apollo Optimistic UI in React with GraphQL" "https://www.apollographql.com/docs/react/features/optimistic-ui.html" %}}
-* invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5B6D8BX" %}}
+* Invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5B6D8BX" %}}

 {{% chapter_header "GraphQL Pagination with Apollo Client in React" "react-apollo-client-pagination" %}}

-Finally you are going to implement another advanced yet often used feature when using a GraphQL API: pagination.
-In this section you will implement a button which enables you to query successive pages of repositories.
-It is a simple "More" button which is rendered below the list of repositories in the RepositoryList component.
-When clicking the button, another page of repositories is fetched and merged with the previous list as one state into Apollo Client's cache.
+Finally, you are going to implement another advanced feature when using a GraphQL API called **pagination**.
+In this section, you implement a button that allows successive pages of repositories to be queries, a simple `More` button rendered below the list of repositories in the RepositoryList component.
+When is clicked, another page of repositories is fetched and merged with the previous list as one state into Apollo Client's cache.

-Let's get started!
-First, extend the query next to your Profile component with the necessary information to allow pagination for the list of repositories.
+First, extend the query next to your Profile component with the necessary information to allow pagination for the list of repositories:

 {{< highlight javascript "hl_lines=2 7 14 15 16 17" >}}
 const GET_REPOSITORIES_OF_CURRENT_USER = gql`